 The Men’s Group welcomes you to join us for a spiritual fulfillment of life through opportunities of fellowship, prayer, worship, and service.

-The United Methodist Women of Lost Creek stay busy with a diverse range of missions.
+The United Women of Faith of Lost Creek stay busy with a diverse range of missions.

 At their monthly suppers, they plan and organize ministries while they enjoy fellowship with one another.
-The UMW constantly prepares meals, for members in need and the community at large; They also serve luncheons and suppers for the community ministerial alliance and Lions Clubs.
+The UWF constantly prepares meals for members in need and the community at large.
+They also serve luncheons and suppers for the community ministerial alliance and Lions Clubs.
 Most recently the women of Lost Creek have started serving dinner to the mothers and their children of MOPS, nourishing young bodies and tired mothers so everyone can enjoy their evening.